sunnypranay/ielts-writing-text-editor/README.md

 - It provides you with timer ⏰ functionality.
 So that you can time your self while you are writing. when the time is up the text area will automatically be blocked. and it will prompt you with a pleasant sound to remind you that the time is over.

 - It provides you with a word count also.
-In IELTS ❌penalty will be given if you exceed the word limit.
 So you can keep a tab on how much words you are writing.

 - Reset text editor with 👆 one-click.